pixee/docs/docs/codemods/python/pixee_python_fix-mutable-params.md

 and if so uses an empty `list` for the value of `y`.
 This will guarantee consistent and safe behavior between calls.

+If you have feedback on this codemod, [please let us know](mailto:feedback@pixee.ai)!

 ## F.A.Q.

 ### Why is this codemod marked as Merge Without Review?

 We believe that this codemod fixes an unsafe practice and that the changes themselves are safe and reliable.

+## Codemod Settings

+N/A

+## References

+N/A